Paramount leader: History

-Chairman Mao Zedong was the undisputed ruler of Communist China from its beginning in 1949 and held three chairman offices at once: Chairman of the Chinese Communist Party, Chairman of the Central Military Commission and Chairman of the People's Republic of China (1954–59), making him the leader of the party, military and state, respectively.
+Chairman Mao Zedong was the undisputed ruler of Communist China from its beginning in 1949 and held three chairman offices at once: Chairman of the Central Committee of the Chinese Communist Party, Chairman of the Central Military Commission and Chairman of the People's Republic of China (1954–59), making him the leader of the party, military and state, respectively.
 Following the Cultural Revolution, a rough consensus emerged within the party, that the worst excesses were caused by lack of checks and balances in the exercise of political power and the resulting "rule of personality" by Mao.

-Beginning in the 1980s, the CCP leadership desired to prevent a single leader from rising above the party, as Chairman Mao had done.
+Beginning in the 1980s, the CCP leadership desired to prevent a single leader from rising above the party, as Mao had done.
 Accordingly, the post of CCP Chairman was abolished in 1982.
 Most of its functions were transferred to the revived post of General Secretary.
 The leadership experimented with a quasi-separation of powers, whereby the offices of general secretary, president and premier were held by different people.
 In 1985, for example, the CCP General Secretary was Hu Yaobang, the Chinese President was Li Xiannian and the Chinese Premier was Zhao Ziyang.
 However, Deng Xiaoping was still recognized as the core of the leadership.
 Both Hu and Zhao fell out of favour in the late 1980s, but Deng was able to retain ultimate political control.